tuulos/kv_question/README.md

 f8a24bb8-eff8-41dc-929b-10b4c3e49e05 1234
 0cdfafb5-edb4-48a6-a7ec-5b1a75831f91 here is another value
 ```
-The first column contains the key which is always a 36-character UUID.
+The first column contains the key which is always a valid [UUID (version 4)](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)).
 A single space chacterter separates the key from the value that is the rest of the line until a newline (`\n`) character.
 You can use an example data file stored in this repository, `example.data`, for testing.

 In addition to implementing the server, provide an example how a client can request data from the server.
 The client will provide only a key, e.g. `f8a24bb8-eff8-41dc-929b-10b4c3e49e05`, and the server needs to provide the corresponding value in the response, in this case, `1234`.